kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

 --------

  - Out of the Box support for Default Plone Content Types.
- - Supports all builtin Archetypes Fields (including references )
+ - Out of the Box support for all builtin Archetypes Fields (including files, and references ).
  - Supports Any 3rd Party / Custom Archetypes Content.
  - Supports Capturing Containment / Content hierarchy in the serialized database.
  - Completely Automated Mirroring, zero configuration required beyond installation.